You Won't Believe These Identity Theft Horror Stories

 How to protect yourself from phishing emails:

-A whopping 96% of phishing attacks happen via email [*].
-So, it’s important to know the red flags that can tip you off to a potential scam.
+Those organizations that haven’t experienced any data breaches to date invest the most in email security [*].
+But as a consumer, do you know the red flags that can tip you off to a potential scam?
 In particular, you should be on the lookout for:

 - The sender’s name and “from” email address don’t match.